Sain98/YouTube-Downloader/README.md

 ### Requirements:
-YouTube library used: https://github.com/nficano/pytube Audio Library used: https://github.com/Zulko/moviepy also required FFMPEG for the audio library (MoviePy installed it for me or search it trough google)
+YouTube library used: https://github.com/nficano/pytube Audio Library used: https://github.com/Zulko/moviepy also required FFMPEG for the audio library
+(MoviePy installed it for me or search it through google if it doesnt)

 ### How it works:
 You have a file each line contains a link and if you want a custom title